itahmid/WP-Plugin/readme.txt

 1. Install Spot.IM Plugin either via the seach option inside wordpress plugins page, or by uploading the files to your server (in the /wp-content/plugins/ directory).
 2. Activate the plugin, and go to the plugin page in Settings > Spot.IM.
-3. Fill in your Spot's ID and check the Power On checkbox for activating it on your wordpress website.
+3. Fill in your Spot's ID and start talking.

 Now you are set to go! :)